A timeline of 19th-century America

 “

-Diligent David,” by Francis Forrester (
+Diligent David,” Francis Forrester (

 Youth’s Cabinet; February)